 - Students will first talk to teaching faculty/advisors about their needs and interests with regard to field placement.

-- If students have preliminary questions about a clinical placement at the Counseling Center, they should contact Dr. Michelle Olexa, Training Coordinator (see contact information below).
+- If students have preliminary questions about a clinical placement at the Counseling Center, they should contact Dr. Linda Chalk, Training Coordinator (see contact information below).

-- Interested students will need to submit all required paperwork, including resume, cover letter, our application form, and departmental field forms, to Dr. Michelle Olexa.
-The deadline for submitted information for spring placement 2014 is October 15, 2013.
+- Interested students will need to submit all required paperwork, including our application form, a cover letter, resume, one reference from someone who has supervised your clinical work, as well as departmental field forms, to Dr. Linda Chalk.
+The deadline for submitted information for Fall 2019 placement is March 15, 2019.